jamesb2413/MiniML-and-REPL/README.md

 ## MiniML: A Small Subset of an OCaml-like Language and a REPL (Read-Eval-Print Loop)

-Completed as a final project for Harvard's course on Abstraction and Design in Computing.
+Completed as a final project for Harvard's course CS51 on Abstraction and Design in Computing.

 # Environment
-First, [Install OCaml](https://ocaml.org/docs/up-and-running#installing-ocaml).
-These commands should work, but if you have a problem, visit the linked ocaml.org tutorial above.
-With Homebrew:
+This project works in the [environment setup for Harvard's CS51 course](https://cs51.io/handouts/setup/).
+If you have any problems with the instructions here, visit that site to follow a more detailed setup tutorial.

+First, install `opam`, OCaml's package manager:
 ```
 brew install opam
 opam init -a